The Stoic Teachings of Zeus

 It is wise, not listening to me but to the Logos, to agree that all things are one.

 The one and only wise thing wishes and does not wish to be called by the name of Zeus. – Heraclitus, On Nature

-Heraclitus seems to imply that it is as though the voice of Nature, or Zeus, were calling us saying “all things are one”, and that wisdom consists in echoing this, in our own thoughts and words.
-Is he attributing these words to the Divine Logos, to the voice of Zeus?
+Heraclitus’ cryptic Greek, in the passage above, can be read as implying that it is as though the voice of Nature, or Zeus, were calling us saying “all things are one”, and that wisdom consists in echoing this, in our own thoughts and words.
+Is he attributing these words to the divine Logos, to the voice of Zeus?
 The Stoics, who followed Heraclitus in many regards, also appear to attribute certain doctrines or phrases to Zeus, to God, or to Nature – all broadly equivalent terms in their pantheistic worldview.

 For example, Musonius Rufus taught his students that Zeus “orders and encourages” us to study philosophy.

 Stated briefly, the law of Zeus orders the human being to be good, and being good is the same thing as being a philosopher.
 (Lectures, 16)

 He says this “commandment and law” of Nature is that humans should be “just, righteous, kind, self-controlled, magnanimous, above pain and pleasure, and devoid of all envy and treachery.”
 However, his most famous student, Epictetus, is our source for many more references to Stoic laws or directions attributed directly to Zeus:

 For the Zeus at Olympia does not show a proud look, does he?
 No, but his gaze is steady, as befits one who is about to say: “No word of mine can be revoked or proved untrue.”
 (Discourses, 2.9.26)

 However, the following passage is perhaps the most striking example of a Stoic-sounding maxim being put into the mouth of Zeus: